 To share an example of the flexibility in our timber frame floor plans, we thought we would feature our popular Classic Barn 3 timber frame plan.
-This plan is extremely popular due to its simplicity and spaciousness and has served as a foundation plan to go by for many of our custom timber frame homes.
-A few of our clients have basically taken the first and second floor plan of this timber frame floor plan, but changed the exterior.
-This plan features an open first floor plan and a spacious second floor that makes up 3,000 square feet.
+This plan is popular because of its simplicity and spaciousness and has served as a foundation plan to go by for many of our custom timber frame homes.
+A few of our clients have taken the first and second floor plan of this timber frame floor plan, but changed the exterior.
+This plan features an open first-floor plan and a spacious second floor that makes up 3,000 square feet.

 Below are three different timber frame house designs that all stemmed from the simple Classic Barn 3 timber frame model shown to the upper right.

-This first modified Classic Barn 3 was expanded slightly in the footprint and a full second story was added, as the original Classic Barn 3 was a 1.5 story home.
-The client’s chose to raise the height to take advantage of the gorgeous mountain views nearby.
+This first modified Classic Barn 3 expanded slightly in the footprint and we added a full second story, as the original Classic Barn 3 was a 1.5 story home.
+The client’s raised the height to take advantage of the gorgeous mountain views nearby.
 Though simple in the front, the back features a bump out for the cathedral ceiling great room, adding character.

 This is our Lakeland timber frame home model.
 The timber frame home design used our Classic Barn 3 floor plan as a baseline.
-Dormers and a reverse gable dormer were added to the front for charm.
+We added dormers and a reverse gable dormer to the front for charm.
 Also included in the architectural detail are exterior timber trusses.
-We basically dressed up the Classic Barn 3 and it became a huge hit, therefore we made it into our infamous Lakeland model.
+We dressed up the Classic Barn 3 and it became a huge hit, therefore we made it into our infamous Lakeland model.

 Looking for a craftsman style timber frame?
 The Classic Barn 3 timber frame home also served as a baseline plan for this beautiful design.
 The homeowners loved the Classic Barn 3 floor plan, but the architectural design was too simple.
 We added gable dormers and dressed up the roof line to this design to create an impressive craftsman home.